Guccifer123/raspberry-pi-setting-up/en/step_3.md

 ![Click on NOOBS](images/click-noobs.png)

 + The simplest option is to download the zip archive of the files.
+Make sure to pay attention to where you save the archive, so that you can find it again quickly.

 ![Download zip](images/download-zip.png)

-#### Format the SD Card
+#### Format the SD card

-If the SD card on which you wish to install Raspbian currently has an older version of Raspbian on it, you may wish to back up the files from the card first, as they will be overwritten during this process.
+If the SD card on which you want to install Raspbian currently has an older version of Raspbian on it, you may wish to back up the files on the card first, as they will be overwritten during the installation process.

 + Visit the SD Association’s website and download [SD Formatter 4.0](https://www.sdcard.org/downloads/formatter_4/index.html) for Windows or Mac.

 + Follow the instructions to install the software.

-+ Insert your SD card into the computer or laptop’s SD card reader and make a note of the drive letter allocated to it, e.g. `F:/`.
++ Insert your SD card into the computer or laptop’s SD card slot and make a note of the drive letter allocated to it, e.g. `F:/`.

 + In SD Formatter, select the drive letter for your SD card, and format it.